AlanDeSmet/TIS-100-Hackers-Guide/src/lua-style.markdown

    * WRITE IN.A WHEN IN.S = 1
    * WRITE INDEXED VALUE TO OUT
    * WRITE THE GREATER VALUE TO OUT
+   * WRITE THE MAX VALUE TO OUT
    * WRITE THE INPUT NUMBER WHEN THE VALUE GOES FROM 0 TO 1
-   * WRITE THE LENGTH TO OUT
-   * WRITE THE MAX VALUE TO OUT
-   * WRITE THE PRODUCT TO OUT
-   * WRITE THE QUOTIENT TO OUT
-   * WRITE THE REMAINDER TO OUT
-   * WRITE THE SEQUENCE TO OUT
-   * WRITE THE SUM TO OUT
-   * WRITE THE VALUE TO OUT
+   * WRITE THE _LENGTH_ TO OUT
+       * also PRODUCT, QUOTIENT, REMAINDER, SEQUENCE, SUM, and VALUE
    * WRITE THE SUM OF THE LAST 3 VALUES TO OUT.3 AND THE SUM OF THE LAST 5 VALUES TO OUT.5
    * IF NOT TRUE, WRITE 0 INSTEAD
    * WHEN A 1 IS NOT WRITTEN TO AN OUTPUT, WRITE A 0 INSTEAD